jfig39/zephyr-projects/epd_tutorials/docs/02-EEZ-Studio.md

 ![Lux sensor output](./images/Lux_sensor_output.png)

-Next we will incorperate the Lux sensor output into our existing main code by creating a label to contain the lux sensor data and update it every minute.
+Next we will incorporate the BH1750 lux sensor output into our existing `main.c` by creating a label to display the measured value.
+We’ll update this label every 30 seconds (to match the sensor polling period).

 ## Creating a Basic UI in EEZ Studio

 ### Create a New Project

-Once EEZ studio is installed, open it and create a new LVGL project, name the project `LVGLdemo`, selsect version `9.x` and set the project directory.
+Once EEZ studio is installed, open it and create a new LVGL project, name the project `LVGLdemo`, select version `9.x` and set the project directory.

 ![EEZ_create](./images/EEZ_create.png)

-We fist need to set the size of our display, on the right hand side of the eidtor under the `Main` page section we can set the width to 250 and height to 122 to match our Epaper's resolution.
+We fist need to set the size of our display, on the right hand side of the editor under the `Main` page section we can set the width to 250 and height to 122 to match our Epaper's resolution.

 ![EEZ_set_dim](./images/EEZ_set_dim.png)

-The previw window will resize to match the resolution of our screen.
+The preview window will resize to match the resolution of our screen.

 For an inital test we will create two labels, one as a title and one to display our lux values.
 Under the Style window you can select the LVGL widgets you want to add to the project, select the Label widget and drag it to the top middle of your display canvas, add Another labble in the center.

 ![EEZ_add_labels](./images/EEZ_add_labels.png)

 We can edit the text and name of the label from the propreties pannel.
 We name the first label `Hello World` and specify the text to be `EEZ Studio GUI`.
-The second label will be nammed `LuxValueLabel` and the text will be initalized as `— lx`
+The second label will be named `LuxValueLabel` and the text will be initalized as `— lx`

 ![EEZ_edit_labels](./images/Edit_Labels.png)

 To verify that there are no issues with our UI we click the checkmark on the top tool bar, if there are no issues we can select the wrench to build the project.
-The build will create a `scr/ui` folder (location specifed in project creation) that contains the nessicary files to be imported into our project.
+The build will create a `scr/ui` folder (location specifed in project creation) that contains the necessary files to be imported into our project.

 ![EEZ_verify_build](./images/EEZ_verify_build.png)